Our Team

 People and Culture Change Maker Lead

-Louisa (Lou) is our Lead Peeps expert, responsible for all things HR, Culture & People Development with a bit of corporate governance thrown in for good measure.
+Louisa (Lou) is our Lead Peoples expert, responsible for all things HR, Culture & People Development with a bit of corporate governance thrown in for good measure.
 She has over 20 years experience in the field of Human Resources, having led people operations teams mainly within the Welsh housing sector and formerly within private industry.
 Lou is an HR game changer, constantly searching for exciting and progressive ways to craft a better future of work and move beyond traditional HR practice.
 She is Mum to two teenage boys and spends most of her spare time on the athletics tracks and rugby pitches cheering on her sporting young future generations.
 An avid lover of dance and known to belt out the odd karaoke tune when the occasion arises, Lou also loves to walk her very interesting bichon frisée/chow chow cross named Blake!

 Helen Nelson